Render / Rendering

 Cause

-Osmosis is generally associated where fibreglass and polyester resins have been uses.
+Osmosis is generally associated to areas where fibreglass and polyester resins have been uses.

-This system is used in the production of modern yachts where Osmosis is most likely to occur.
+This system, used in the production of modern yachts is where Osmosis is most likely to occur but also

 Initially small blisters become visible and over a period of time increase in size.

-For example this problem can also occur where concrete swimming pools have been
+For example this problem can also occur where GRP and Cementous concrete swimming pools have been used and when in situ the revers side has not been sealed.

-The water pressure present in the surround ground level caused moister ingress into the substrate and blisters of the paint coatings.
+The water pressure present in the surround ground level can cause moister ingress into the substrate and blisters of the paint coatings occurs

 Remedies.